LENS: LLM-Enabled Narrative Synthesis for Mental Health by Aligning Multimodal Sensing with Language Models: Methods

 \subsubsection{Time-series Encoder}

-We encode each time–series stream independently using a lightweight patch-based module that converts raw scalar values into language-model–compatible embeddings.
+We encode each time–series stream independently using a lightweight patch-based module that converts raw scalar values into language-model-compatible embeddings.
 Given a univariate sequence $S=\{s_t\}_{t=1}^{T}$, we first apply a reversible value normalization to stabilize scale while keeping absolute magnitudes recoverable.
 Let $\mu$ and $\sigma$ denote the per-stream mean and standard deviation, then $\tilde{s}_t=\frac{s_t-\mu}{\sigma}$, and auxiliary statistics such as $(\mu,\sigma,m_{\min},m_{\max})$ are inserted into the textual prompt as metadata, allowing the model to reason about original numerical ranges inside the language space~\citep{opentslm,xie_chatts_2025}.
-The normalized sequence is divided into $N=\lceil T/k \rceil$ non-overlapping patches of width $k$, where $k=8$ for all streams in our experiments.
+The normalized sequence is divided into $N=\lceil T/w \rceil$ non-overlapping patches of width $w$, where $w=8$ for all streams in our experiments.
 Each timestep is augmented with a learnable positional embedding $q_t\in\mathbb{R}^{d_p}$ with $d_p=16$.
-For each patch, scalar values and positional codes are concatenated to form
+For each patch, scalar values and positional codes are concatenated as follows:

-Each patch representation is projected into the hidden space of the pretrained language model via a multilayer perceptron $f_\theta$ consisting of 5 layers with hidden width 5120, matching the LLM embedding dimension $d$.
+Each patch representation is projected into the hidden space of the pretrained language model via a multilayer perceptron $f^{\text{ts}}$ consisting of 5 layers with hidden width 5120, matching the LLM embedding dimension $d$.
 The encoder outputs one embedding per patch,

 This design captures localized temporal patterns at the patch level while preserving absolute numerical semantics through reversible normalization.